 would give you a root shell, but that is not necessary because the user

 opencast-builder can use

 There are multiple helper scripts available within the container:

 These scripts are provided to automate common tasks, but you can also run the necessary commands directly.
-The install

 Since the Opencast code is shared, any change from an IDE is directly visible within the container.

 Development with multi-node Opencast environments are also supported using a different compose file.
 Instead of downloading the single-node Docker compose file, download the multi-node version:

 This file defines a three node (admin, presentation, worker) cluster for use in testing, with all of the appropriate